discord-net/Discord.Net/docs/guides/concepts/ratelimits.md

 # Ratelimits

-Ratelimits are a core concept of the discord api, each verified library must follow the ratelimit guidelines.
-Labs introduces a ratelimit exposure system to help you follow these ratelimits in your own code.
+Ratelimits are a core concept of any API - Discords API is no exception. each verified library must follow the ratelimit guidelines.

 ### Using the ratelimit callback